Adult Development and Ageing

 Details of learning activities for each week will be provided in the online Moodle site.
 The new material for the week will be made available by Monday each week.
-Activities may include participation in online discussions, optional and compulsory quizzes on the readings, and journalling.
-Full details of the assessment requirements, due dates and weightings for these tasks are provided in this paper outline.
+Activities include participation in online discussions, optional and compulsory quizzes on the readings, and journalling.
+Full details of the assessment requirements, due dates and weightings for these tasks are given below.

 State and understand the major issues relating to the adult life cycle and ageing.